"Come on, slowpoke! I'll race you to the top!

 I tried leaning a little to the left, and the toboggan went left, obeying my slightest command.
 It crossed my mind then, that Joey didn’t know how to steer a toboggan.
 We hadn’t talked about it before, and our sleds were brand new.

-Just then, a large truck and trailer pulled out into the intersection at the bottom of the hill—Wal-Mart boldly printed across its side.
+Just then, a large truck and trailer pulled out into the intersection at the bottom of the hill.
 A choking fear gripped me.
 I immediately turned my toboggan toward the snow bank at the side of the road, crashing in a white cloud of snowy dust.

 Quickly, I jumped up to see if Joey had turned off as well, but what I saw made my heart drop into my boots.